usrshare/snescityeditor/README.md

 * **-2** will make the program operate on the second city in the SRAM file.
 This switch is unnecessary when usingg -f, as it updates all checksums.

-* **-x** will set a level of improvement on maps that are imported into the game.
-Right now, it will redraw the roads/bridges, the coastline and the forests to make sure they look smooth (given that one is placed in the PNG map).
-This parameter is practically necessary when drawing maps from scratch, as different kinds of coastline/forest use slightly different shades of a similar color.
+* **-x** will tell the game that the map needs to be "improved" before being imported into the game.
+This involves redrawing the roads, bridges, the coastline and the forests to make sure they look smooth.
+Given that, most of the time, the map is drawn with solid colors, this is practically necessary to achieve a good-looking map.

+* **-I** allows to specify binary flags that can change how the improvement process works.
+To select the flags, add up the numbers listed below:

+  1: draw a minimal coastline from scratch instead of fixing the already existing one.

 ## Graphical interface